-During the fall and spring semesters, should a student decide to change his/her schedule, official changes will be accepted only during the times stipulated on the College calendar.
+During the fall and spring semesters, official changes in a student's schedule will be accepted only during the times stipulated on the College calendar.
 Deadlines for these changes during summer sessions will be posted prior to the beginning of each session.
-Changes must be made with the consent of the student's advisor, the Director of Financial Aid, the Financial Services Office and the Office of the Registrar.
+Changes must be made with the consent of the student's academic advisor and the Offices of Financial Aid, Student Accounts, and the Registrar.
 (See Dropping/Adding Courses).

-Students who fail to make financial arrangements at the time they register for courses will not be considered officially registered until financial arrangements have been made through the Student Accounts Office.
+Students who fail to make financial arrangements at the time they register for courses will not be considered officially registered until financial arrangements have been made through the Office of Student Accounts.
 These students will be automatically deleted from the system according to dates published in the fall, spring and summer session schedules, if financial arrangements are not made by the designated date (or the first day of the course, if no date is specified).